We’ve taken a deep dive into some commonly asked about areas when it comes to closing a card with an outstanding balance still on it.

 Whether it’s £10 or £1,000, you can’t close a credit card account if you’ve got any outstanding balance left on it - you must clear it first.

-Should I close a credit card with a balance?
+Should I close my credit card?

 If you’re thinking about shutting down a credit card, make sure you carefully consider the pros and cons first - the damage it could cause might surprise you.